jingjin25/LFSSR-SAS-PyTorch/README.md

 ```

 **Note:**  We provide 2 pre-trained models for 2x and 4x SR, respectively.
 There are some differences from the original MATLAB pre-trained models:
-- new models were trained on a hybrid dataset containing both synthetic and real-world light field images, while the original ones were trained only on real-world images captured by a Lytro Illum camera;
+- new models were trained on a hybrid dataset containing both synthetic and real-world light field images, while the original ones were trained only on real-world images captured by a Lytro Illum camera.
+The lists of datasets used to train the new models can be found in `LFData/dataset_train/trainList_datasetname.txt`;
 - new models were trained for light fields with the angular resolution of 7x7, while the original ones were trained for 8x8 light fields;
 - and new models used 6 layers of spatial-angular convolutions, while the original ones used 10 layers.